IDEA-lab-IC/IDEA-lab-IC.github.io/News/README.md

 This thematic area intends to bring experts, practitioners and enthusiasts alike from academia and industry to help define what role does computational tools play in the future direction of DfAM.

-For more information or to sign up for the event, please visit the event website: <a style = " white-space:nowrap; " href="https://www.designforam.ac.uk/events/computational-tools-pushing-the-frontiers-of-dfam/">https://www.designforam.ac.uk/events/computational-tools-pushing-the-frontiers-of-dfam/</a>
+For more information or to sign up for the event, please visit the event website: <a style = " white-space:nowrap; " href="https://www.designforam.ac.uk/events/computational-tools-pushing-the-frontiers-of-dfam/" target = "_blank">https://www.designforam.ac.uk/events/computational-tools-pushing-the-frontiers-of-dfam/</a>